aosasona/stripr/README.md

 - `strip`
-*Remove comments from the directory (-y to prevent asking for confirmation; use with caution)* `help`
+*Remove comments from the directory (-skip-check to prevent asking for confirmation; use with caution)* `help`
 *Show the help message*

 ## Contributing
 You can contribute to this project by opening an issue or a pull request, I will try to respond as soon as possible.
-This was a fun little project to work on to learn Golang and I hope you find it useful.
+This was a fun little project to work on to learn Golang and I hope you find it useful at some point.

+## TODO
+- [ ] Add more tests to increase coverage (we don't want to break anything now, do we?)